 Individual rewards will be planned for the end of each semester for SSCS students.
-Those students who have not received lunch detentions, Intervention Referrals, or Disciplinary Referrals during each semester are eligible to receive a Citizenship Award for excellence in behavior, dependent on the number of commendations received.
-Students in grades 3-5 must also achieve all their monthly character goals.
-Students in grades 6-8 must also complete service hours to qualify for the Citizenship Award, for more details please contact the Dean of Students.
+Those students who have not received lunch detentions, Intervention Referrals, excessive conduct points, or Disciplinary Referrals during each semester are eligible to receive a Citizenship Award for excellence in behavior, dependent on the number of commendations received.